Learning the Crystal Structure Genome for Property Classification

-In this work, we address this question using a statistical learning-based method, leveraging open access to numerous materials databases \cite{Jain2013,Saal2013MaterialsOQMD,Curtarolo2012,Borysov2017} and recent advances in materials informatics tools \cite{butler2018machine,ramprasad2017machine,agrawal2016perspective}.
-Many machine-learning models exploiting these data have successfully predicted materials properties: local connectivity-based models \cite{isayev2017universal} and graph neural networks \cite{xie2018crystal,chen2019graph,karamad2020orbital} have achieved DFT-level performance, and helped accelerate the discovery of novel functional materials \cite{ahmad2018machine}.
-Here, we learn the materials structure-property relationship from crystal structure alone -- without use of chemical composition as illustrated in \autoref{fig:fig1}a -- to predict a variety of properties including crystal system, elasticity, metallicity, and stability.
-This approach is unique from existing materials informatics models, which typically utilize both structural and compositional information as features.
-We use a momentum-space representation of crystal structures in the form of simulated x-ray diffraction (XRD) patterns to generate a three-dimensional (3D) point cloud, which serves as a unique structural fingerprint of each material.
-We then construct and train a deep neural network (DNN), which is invariant under rotation and permutation operations on the input 3D XRD patterns, to learn different materials properties.
-By concealing and perturbing information in the 3D point cloud fed to the DNN, we ascertain that crystal structure plays a decisive role in materials elasticity and metallicity, but it is comparatively less important in determining phase stability.
-Our findings reveal the correlations among crystal structures and different materials properties, which could enable co-design of material function by prioritizing optimization of crystal structure or composition to achieve desired performances.
+In this work, we address this question using a statistical learning-based method, leveraging open access to numerous materials databases \cite{Jain2013,Saal2013MaterialsOQMD,Curtarolo2012,Borysov2017} and recent advances in materials informatics tools \cite{butler2018machine,ramprasad2017machine,agrawal2016perspective,chen2021learning}.
+Many machine learning (ML) models exploiting these data have successfully predicted materials properties: local connectivity-based models \cite{isayev2017universal} and graph neural networks \cite{xie2018crystal,chen2019graph,karamad2020orbital} have achieved DFT-level performance, and have helped accelerate the discovery of novel functional materials \cite{ahmad2018machine,ren2020inverse,Georgescu2021}.
+Here, we learn the materials structure-property relationship from crystal structure alone -- without use of chemical composition as illustrated in \autoref{fig:fig1}a -- to make classifications on a variety of properties including crystal system, elasticity, metallicity, and stability.